NikosKaloritis/Journey-Overview/README.md

 # My Journey

 Hello!
-I am Nikos and this is part of my journey and i have a B.Sc in Computer Science.I believe to be language agnostic with more knowledge in the set of low level languages.
+I am Nikos and this is apart of my journey and i have a B.Sc in Computer Science.I believe to be language agnostic with more knowledge in the set of low level languages.
-I have a great interest in computer graphics, math, both pure and applied, low level technologies always actively discovering new skills.
+I have a passion in computer graphics, math, both pure and applied, low level technologies always actively discovering new skills.

 My hobbies ➽ playing musical instruments, solving puzzles and stargazing!

-Currently, in my free time, i am working on my Vulkan game engine in (modern)C++ and some small arduino projects and mo.
+Currently, in my free time, i am working on my Vulkan game engine in (modern) C++ and some small arduino projects as well as webgl(Three.js).
+Also planning to learn more about GPU-Powered Simulation.

 -----